Socio-economic, political, legal and policy issues

-Sophie (University Utrecht) and Sander (VU Amsterdam) dedicate their PhD-research to identifying socio-economic, political, legal and policy issues that could arise as a result of the development and implementation of innovations and new strategies in fresh water provision.
+Sophie (University Utrecht) and Noelle (Wageningen University & Research) dedicate their PhD-research to identifying socio-economic, political, legal and policy issues that could arise as a result of the development and implementation of innovations and new strategies in fresh water provision.
 A broad range of parties within AquaConnect have identified these challenges as crucial barriers to overcome towards implementing regional smart water-grids.
-Sophie and Sander focus on why such challenges arise, how these challenges can be influenced or navigated and how conditions can be created for local innovation to scale up.
-They are joined in their efforts by Flavia Cosoveanu (HZ University of Applied Sciences), and a soon to be hired postdoctoral researcher on Policy Dynamics in Water Governance who will work at the VU and Deltares.
+Sophie and Noelle focus on why such challenges arise, how these challenges can be influenced or navigated and how conditions can be created for local innovation to scale up.
+They are joined in their efforts by Flavia Cosoveanu (HZ University of Applied Sciences), and Kirsty Holstead, a postdoctoral research studying policy dynamics in water governance.
 The supervisory team of this Work Package consists of Prof. Dave Huitema (VU, WP lead), prof. Roy Brouwer (VU/University of Waterloo), prof. Marleen van Rijswick (UU), dr. Herman Kasper Gilissen (UU), working together with Deltares (Gerald Jan Ellen) and HZ University of Applied Sciences (dr. Teun Terpstra and dr. Jean-Marie Buijs).

 Economic value of fresh water